 With lettuce, you just wash, cut, fill with your favorite fillings and eat!
-But there in lies the question – what type of lettuce should I use for lettuce wraps?
+But there in lies the question – what type of lettuce should I use when making wraps?
 Let’s look at my top 3 favorite and dive into why each works well as a bread alternative.

 Just keeping it real here.
 I am a huge Mexican food junkie.
 Using lettuce as a tortillas instead of flour tortillas or corn tortillas opens up my keto taco game!

 According to Wikipedia, there are actually 7 main groups of lettuce.
 Sheesh.
 Here are the main groups.

 - Leaf – Also known as looseleaf, cutting or bunching lettuce This type of lettuce has loosely bunched leaves and is the most widely planted.
 It is used mainly for salads.

 - Romaine / Cos – Used mainly for salads and sandwiches, this type forms long, upright heads.

 - Butterhead – Also known as Boston or Bibb lettuce and traditional in the UK as “round lettuce”.
 Butterhead lettuce has a loose arrangement of leaves, known for its sweet flavor and tender texture.

 - Summercrisp – Also called Batavian or French crisp.
 Summercrisp lettuce is midway between the crisphead and leaf types.
 These lettuces tend to be larger, bolt-resistant and well-flavored.

 - Celtuce / Stem – This type is grown for its seedstalk, rather than its leaves.
 Celtuce is used in Asian cooking, primarily Chinese, as well as stewed and creamed dishes.